tim29oco/MySQL-GCA/README.md

 **See 👀 Tim OConnor: The Proof is in the Pudding 🍮🧾**

-He makes decision processes easy for you 👉  YES ✔️ or YEAH, WE'LL KEEP LOOKING ❌
+He makes the choice easy 👉  YES ✔️ or YEAH, WE'LL KEEP LOOKING ❌

 **Summer 2022 Self-Funded Internship by Global Career Accelator's (GCA).**